 Located in the heart of Lafayette, just off the University of Louisiana at Lafayette campus, Girard Park offers 33 acres of fun, from various recreational sports to the popular fishing pond where visitors may spot exciting wildlife.
 A 1.25-mile jogging/walking trail runs the park's circumference.
 The playgrounds include Parc Independence, the only playground of its kind in Lafayette that provides extra-wide entrances, ramps, and swing sets to accommodate wheelchairs.
 There are even pétanque courts in a nod to Lafayette's French heritage.

 Moncus Park is the newest nature-based attraction to open in Lafayette, which locals still refer to as the "Horse Farm."
-This vast stretch of greenspace used to house horses now caters to humans with walking paths, a four-acre lake, oak groves, and a picnic lawn.
-Parking is free for the first 30 minutes, then $2 an hour with a cap at $10 per vehicle per day.
+This vast stretch of greenspace used to house horses now caters to humans with walking paths, a four-acre lake, oak groves, an amphitheater, dog park, and a picnic lawn.
 There's more to come at Moncus, for the non-profit park is being built in stages.
 Stay tuned.